• Skip to main content

 Plus, it is so ridiculously easy to make: all you have to do is combine all the ingredients in a blender and blend until smooth.
 Makes for a super frosty mocktail with a nice slushie consistency that's also creamy and loaded with fruity flavors.

-This version is a non-alcoholic recipe that's inspired from the classic piña colada.
-The flavor of this virgin recipe is shockingly similar to the traditional drink with a creaminess that will astound you!
+This version is a non-alcoholic recipe inspired by the classic piña colada.
+The flavor is shockingly similar to the traditional drink with a creaminess that will astound you!
 It is like a pineapple slush with a coconutty zesty twist.

-Great for a large single-portion mocktail, but also can be turned into a pitcher for parties such as baby showers, summer BBQs, pool party, brunch, family reunions... everyone can enjoy it, no matter your age!
+Great for a large single-portion mocktail or 2 smaller ones, but also can be turned into a pitcher for parties such as baby showers, summer BBQs, pool party, brunch, family reunions... everyone can enjoy it, no matter your age!

 Close up on the top of a piña colada mocktail showing maraschino cherries and pineapple wedges.

-• Healthy and loaded with nutrients from pineapple such as vitamin C and antioxidants.
+• Healthy and loaded with nutrients from pineapple such as vitamin C and antioxidants (+ bromelaine to help with digestion!).

 • Amazing tropical flavors.

-• Perfect non-alcoholic icy drink for kids, to enjoy during pregnancy or to help you limit your alcohol consumption.
+• Perfect non-alcoholic icy drink for everyone!
+Share it with kids, enjoy it during pregnancy or make it to anyone trying to limit alcohol consumption.

 • Only requires 4 ingredients to make!